zchee/golang-wiki/Modules.md

 * If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/foo"`).
 * If the module is version v0 or v1, do _not_ include the major version in either the module path or the import path.

-In general, packages with different import paths are different packages, including if different import paths are due to different major versions.
+In general, packages with different import paths are different packages.
+For example, `math/rand` is a different package than `crypto/rand`.
+This is also true if different import paths are due to different major versions appearing in the import path.
 Thus `example.com/my/mod/foo` is a different package than `example.com/my/mod/v2/foo`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

 One exception to the rules above is existing code that uses import paths starting with `gopkg.in` (such as `gopkg.in/yaml.v1` and `gopkg.in/yaml.v2`) can continue to use those forms for their module paths and import paths when opting in to modules.